Theoretical and observational constraints on early dark energy in $F(R)$ gravity: EDE models in TEXT gravity and constraints

 \subsubsection{Case 1: \texorpdfstring{$f_{\mathrm{ede}}<0$}{TEXT}}

-We first study the negative EDE~\eqref{eq: ede mimus}, which is just the Hu-Sawicki or Starobinsky model of lowest power and with a different curvature scale characterized by $R_{0}$.
+We first study the negative EDE~\eqref{eq: ede mimus} that is also known as the Hu-Sawicki or Starobinsky model of lowest power with the LDE curvature scale characterized by $R_{0}$.
 Likewise, it behaves as an effective cosmological constant for $R\gg R_{0}$.
 This model was first discussed in Ref.~\cite{Nojiri:2019fft} and has been utilized to resolve the Hubble tension~\cite{Odintsov:2020qzd, Odintsov:2023cli}.
 However, it fails to alleviate the tension compared to the $\Lambda$CDM model.
-The notations used in Ref.~\cite{Odintsov:2023cli} is
+The model used in Ref.~\cite{Odintsov:2023cli} is given as